Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 }' hic_to_whole_assembly.idxstats.txt \
 > hic_contig_mapping_presence.tsv
 ```
-Logic: this converts `samtools idxstats` into a contig-level table indicating whether each contig has at least one mapped Hi-C read.
+Logic: this converts `samtools idxstats` into a yes/no table showing whether each assembly contig had at least one Hi-C read mapped.
+### 18.10 Count how many assembly contigs mapped to Hi-C reads
 ```bash
 awk '
 $1!="*" {